openSUSE/news-o-o/_posts/2008-12-13-sneak-peeks-at-opensuse-111-improved-installation-easier-administration.markdown

 ---
 author: News Team
+comments: true
 date: 2008-12-13 18:49:04+00:00
 layout: post
 link: https://news.opensuse.org/2008/12/13/sneak-peeks-at-opensuse-111-improved-installation-easier-administration/
+slug: sneak-peeks-at-opensuse-111-improved-installation-easier-administration
-title: "Sneak Peeks at openSUSE 11.1: Improved Installation, Easier Administration\
+title: 'Sneak Peeks at openSUSE 11.1: Improved Installation, Easier Administration'
-  "
+wordpress_id: 1116
 categories:
 - Distribution
 ---

 Welcome to the first in a series of Sneak Peeks at openSUSE 11.1!
 With less than a week to go until the release of openSUSE 11.1,we'll be talking about the great new innovations included with openSUSE 11.1.
 To kick things off, we'll be discussing how most people will be kicking off their openSUSE 11.1 experience: the installer.